TomoGuide/TomoGuide.github.io/docs/01-some-words-cryo-et/index.md

 1. **Sample preparation**
-   FIB-milled plunge-frozen cells, HPFed samples, or purified macromolecules of interest.
+   FIB-milled plunge-frozen cells, HPF samples, or purified macromolecules of interest.

 2. **Sample Mounting**
    The sample is transferred into the cryo-TEM (kept below –180°C).